0x62797465/0x62797465.github.io/_posts/2025-5-10-Is it data or data?.md

           rbx_2 += 1;
       }
 ```
-The first section is just a simple string input, it looks that both `var_208` and `var_228` can hold a copy of our input, but looking at cross references it looks like `var_228` is our input (it will be renamed from now on).
+The first section is just a simple string input, it seems that both `var_208` and `var_228` can hold a copy of our input, but looking at cross references it looks like `var_228` is our input (it will be renamed from now on).
 ```c
       if (sub_403b1f(__isoc23_strtol, "stoi", input, nullptr, 0xa)
           != 1)